-Figure 1 shows the regression plot between the NIRabsorbance of spent dialysate and the glucose concentration in the patient blood during an HD session (wavelength range 900-1300 nm, R^2 training = 0.96, R^2 test = 0.67, R^2 all = 0.93, number of spectra used for training was N = 270).
+Figure 1 shows the regression plot between the NIR-absorbance of spent dialysate and the glucose concentration in the patient blood during a hemodialysis session (wavelength range from 900-1300 nm, R^2 training = 0.96, R^2 test = 0.67, R^2 all = 0.93, number of spectra used for training was N = 270).
 The average glucose concentration in patients' blood was 5.72 ± 1.61 mmol/l.
 A good correlation of these data with the glucose levels in the patients' blood was confirmed by the analysis of discrete blood samples taken from arterial lines.

-Figure 2 represents a plot of the train and test mean squared errors (MSE) with epochs.
+Figure 2 represents a plot of the train and test MSEs with epochs.
 The best train performance was achieved at the epoch 1000, with the smallest MSE of 0.1131.
 The best test parameters were achieved at epoch 100.
-The equation relating the predicted and measured values is Output = $0.83 \times \text{Target} + 1$.
+The equation relating the predicted and measured values is $Output = 0.83 \times Target + 1$.

-Figure 3 shows the distribution of the train and test errors for the trained network.
+The Figure 3 shows the distribution of the train and test errors for the trained network.